afsify/javascript/README.md

 # JavaScript

 JavaScript is single threaded and synchronous by default.
 This means that it has a single main thread of execution, and each operation is performed one at a time in a sequential manner.
-The term "single-threaded" indicates that JavaScript code is executed in a single sequence or order, and each operation is completed before the next one begins.
+The term "single threaded" indicates that JavaScript code is executed in a single sequence or order, and each operation is completed before the next one begins.

+The global execution context is the top level or outermost context in which JavaScript code is executed.
+When a JavaScript program starts running, the global execution context is created, providing a global scope for variables, functions, and other constructs.

 **Call Stack:**